rydyr/PAN_Cipher/README.md

 Once the correct key is entered you will see the hidden message and be given the option to either save the output as a .txt or exit.

+### Future improvements

+- Improve code structure by implementing proper design patterns.
+As example the Module Design pattern could be employed to help protect certain functions and variables.